HappySapeta/AutonomousAgents/README.md

 It compared the distances of each agent against every other agent to filter the ones that lay within the range of influence.
 This naive approach resulted in a quadratic time algorithm that exhausted the CPU with just over 100 agents.

-* This led to the final step in increasing performance by using a spatial acceleration structure.
+* This led to the next step in increasing performance by using a spatial acceleration structure.
 For this simulation, a Binary Implicit Grid was used.
 This acceleration structure divides the simulation space into equally sized sections and allows a constant time lookup of any section.

+* Finally, another significant reduction in frame time was done by utilizing multiple threads.
+Unreal offers several techniques to implement multi-threading.
+This project employs the simplest of these techniques, called a ParallelFor loop.
+A ParallelFor prevents the game-thread from staying busy for long periods.
+Quoting Unreal's Official Documentation -
+`General purpose parallel for that uses the taskgraph for unbalanced tasks Offers better work distribution among threads at the cost of a little bit more synchronization.`

 ### Simulating 1000 agents on the CPU at 60 FPS